canonical/spark-client-snap/docs/explanation/e-component-overview.md

 ## Charmed Spark Components Overview

-The Charm Spark Solution bundles the following components:
+The Charmed Spark Solution bundles the following components:

-* [spark8t](https://github.com/canonical/spark-k8s-toolkit-py), that is a Python package to enhance Spark capabilities allowing to manage Spark jobs and service accounts, with hierarchical level of configuration
+* [spark8t](https://github.com/canonical/spark-k8s-toolkit-py), which is a Python package to enhance Spark capabilities allowing to manage Spark jobs and service accounts, with hierarchical level of configuration
 * [Charmed Spark Rock](https://github.com/canonical/charmed-spark-rock/pkgs/container/charmed-spark) OCI-compliant Image, that bundles Spark binaries together with Canonical tooling to be used to start your Spark workload on Kubernetes, to use Charmed Spark CLI tooling or derive your own images from secured and supported bases;
 * [Spark Client Snap](https://snapcraft.io/spark-client), to simplify Apache Spark installation on edge nodes or local machines, by leveraging on confined [SNAPs](https://snapcraft.io/) and exposing simple Snap commands to run and manage Spark Jobs
 * [Charmed Spark History Server](https://charmhub.io/spark-history-server-k8s) to deploy, manage and operate the Spark History Server (for enabling application log aggregation and metrics monitoring) using [Juju](https://juju.is/)